Zguandi/General_Relativity_Lensing/README.md

 3. D_OB: distance from observer to blackhole
 4. D_SB: distance from source to blackhole
 5. GRID_OB: definition of observer
 6. scale: adjustable parameter, fit the target image onto the source plane.
-In the current setup, the image is
+In the current setup, if the image is 500*500 pixels, scale = 100 would fit.
+7. angle of view is by default set to $50\degree^{2}$